Aladin147/ZinApp/docs/ANIMATION_INTERACTION_SYSTEM.md

 ---

-## 🌗 Visual Feedback & Shadows
+## 🌗 Visual Feedback & Shadows (Glovo-inspired)
-- Cards should be flat design with no shadows (per visual guidelines)
+- Cards should have subtle shadows for depth and playfulness (like Glovo)
-- Cards should have 16px border radius
+- Cards should have 24px border radius for a more playful, bubbly look
-- Buttons should have 12px border radius
+- Buttons should have 24px border radius (fully rounded like Glovo)
-- Tappable elements should have visual feedback (color change or scale)
+- Tappable elements should have exaggerated visual feedback (scale + color change)
-- Modal dialogs use background blur and scale pop-in
+- Modal dialogs use background blur and bouncy scale pop-in
+- Use playful micro-interactions on important elements (wiggle, pulse, etc.)

 ---